Next to a beautiful park

 Silver Linings Playbook

-I appreciate you for taking the time to read about me.
+Hello!
+Thanks for taking the time to learn a little about me.
 My name is Caroline, and I feel very prepared and excited about the prospect of open adoption.
 I have spent my entire career as a teacher, working with children of all ages, so I am very inspired and ready to raise a child.

 I am well-established, experienced, and stable in my profession at this point, and I have time to devote to being a mom.
 For more than ten years, I have been a middle and high school science teacher during the school year and the co-principal/teaching coach of a tuition-free program for at risk youth.